Techtonica/curriculum/javascript/event-recommender.md

 * Users:
     * Add a new User to the System
-    * Save the Events that User wish to go
+    * Allow users to save events to a personal Events array.
     * Delete a User from the System
 * Event:
     * Add a new Event to the System
-    * Update an Event's categories
     * Delete an Event from the System
-* Category:
-    * Add a new Category to the System
-    * Update Events in a Category
-    * Delete a Category from the System
 * Filter:
-    * All Events in a certain category (order does not matter)
     * Note: You can use three separate filter functions or _one_ if you'd like an extra challenge :)

 #### Starter Code
 Note:
 * You will need to decide which arguments each function takes in.
-* We recommend including additional classes for Event, User and Category
+* We recommend including additional classes for Event and User

 ```javascript